bruceravel/DnDthings/docs/distant_moon/world.rst

 The Traeki
 ~~~~~~~~~~

-The Traeki are composed of stacks or squishy, fleshy rings arranged
+The Traeki are genderless creatures composed of stacks or squishy,
-into a conical shape anywhere from 2 to 12 feet tall, depending on how
+fleshy rings arranged into a conical shape anywhere from 2 to 12 feet
-many rings are in the stack.
-An individual ring is not an
+tall, depending on how many rings are in the stack.
+An individual
-intelligent, independent creature.
-Only when a stack is large enough
+ring is not an intelligent, independent creature.
+Only when a stack
-and composed of certain combinations of ring types is the stack
+is large enough and composed of certain combinations of ring types is
-considered a Traeki.
-The bare minimum for a stack to be considered a
+the stack considered a Traeki.
+The bare minimum for a stack to be
-Traeki includes at least one sensory ring, a cognition ring, and a
+considered a Traeki includes at least one sensory ring, a cognition
-control ring capable of coordinating the activities of the other
+ring, and a control ring capable of coordinating the activities of the
-rings.
-To be a fully functional member of Jarn society, a Traeki
+other rings.
+To be a fully functional member of Jarn society, a
-would also require an ambulatory or swimming ring, one or more
+Traeki would also require an ambulatory or swimming ring, one or more
 manipulation rings, and a vocalization ring.
 Additional rings can be
 added to enhance the abilities of an individual Traeki, however there
 is a limit to how tall a Traeki can be with a single control ring.
 It